Japan tech, Taiwan's Hon Hai shares get iPhone lift

 The new lighter iPhone, which is likely to see sales of 10 million to 12 million this month alone according to analyst forecasts, will sport a larger screen with “retina” display, a new connector and improved camera.

-In Taiwan, shares of major iPhone assembler Hon Hai (2317.TW) climbed 1.4 percent, while Cheng Uei (2392.TW), the maker of the iPhone 5’s new smaller connector, jumped as much as 5 percent.
+In Taiwan, shares of major iPhone assembler Hon Hai climbed 1.4 percent, while Cheng Uei, the maker of the iPhone 5’s new smaller connector, jumped as much as 5 percent.

-The move in Facebook shares lifted Japanese social media stocks such as DeNA (2432.T) and Gree (3632.T), which were up more than 4 percent each and among the heaviest traded stocks in Asia.
+The move in Facebook shares lifted Japanese social media stocks such as DeNA and Gree, which were up more than 4 percent each and among the heaviest traded stocks in Asia.

-Japanese component suppliers also rose, with Meiko Electronics Co Ltd 6787.OS, which makes printed circuit boards, up 17.6 percent.
-Murata Manufacturing 6981.OS was up 2.9 percent while Mitsumi Electronics gained 3.6 percent.
+Japanese component suppliers also rose, with Meiko Electronics Co Ltd, which makes printed circuit boards, up 17.6 percent.
+Murata Manufacturing was up 2.9 percent while Mitsumi Electronics gained 3.6 percent.

 Reaction to the new iPhone was most muted in South Korea.